open-webui/open-webui/README.md

 - ✒️🔢 **Full Markdown and LaTeX Support**: Elevate your LLM experience with comprehensive Markdown and LaTeX capabilities for enriched interaction.

+- 🎤📹 **Hands-Free Voice/Video Call**: Experience seamless communication with integrated hands-free voice and video call features, allowing for a more dynamic and interactive chat environment.

 - 🛠️ **Model Builder**: Easily create Ollama models via the Web UI.
 Create and add custom characters/agents, customize chat elements, and import models effortlessly through [Open WebUI Community](https://openwebui.com/) integration.

 - 🐍 **Native Python Function Calling Tool**: Enhance your LLMs with built-in code editor support in the tools workspace.
 Bring Your Own Function (BYOF) by simply adding your pure Python functions, enabling seamless integration with LLMs.